VILLASframework/documentation/node/types/Infiniband.md

 This specifies the type of connection the node will set up.

-* `RDMA_PS_TCP` provides reliable, connection-oriented, message based communication between the nodes.
+* `RC` provides reliable, connection-oriented, message based communication between the nodes.
 Packets are delivered in order.
 In this mode, one Queue Pair is connected to one othere Queue Pair.
+* `UC` provides unreliable, connection-oriented, message based communication between the nodes.
+This service type is not officially supported by the RDMA communication manager and is implemented for scientific purposes in VILLASnode.
+[The InfiniBand node-type source code provides information on how to enable this service type.](https://git.rwth-aachen.de/acs/public/villas/VILLASnode/blob/develop/lib/nodes/infiniband.c#L429)
-* `RDMA_PS_UDP` provides unreliable, connection less, datagram communication between nodes.
+* `UD` provides unreliable, connectionless, datagram communication between nodes.
 Both ordering and delivery are not guaranteed in this mode.

-`RDMA_PS_TCP` and `RDMA_PS_UDP` are mapped to the Queue Pair types as `IBV_QPT_RC`, `IBV_QPT_UD`, respectively.
+`RC`, `UC`, and `UD` are mapped to the Queue Pair types as `RDMA_PS_TCP`/`IBV_QPT_RC`, `RDMA_PS_IPOIB`/`IBV_QPT_UC`, and `RDMA_PS_UDP`/`IBV_QPT_UD`, respectively.
 If two nodes should be connected, both should be set to the same `rdma_port_space`.

 More information on these two modes can be found on the manual page for [`rdma_create_id()`](https://linux.die.net/man/3/rdma_create_id).